Cocaine in the Tiramisu: What I Saw Working for a Restaurant Run by the Polish Mafia

 PATRYCJA

 Patrycja* was 18, had brown, shoulder-length hair, the body of a model and slightly crooked teeth.
-She wasn’t too bright, but she was OK.
-She was the first to realize that nobody was getting a proper wage and very boldly shared these suspicions with the boss.
+She wasn’t too bright but she was alright.
+She was the first to realise that nobody was getting a proper wage and very boldly shared these suspicions with the boss.
 She would get aggressive and demand money from him in front of customers.
-Whenever that happened, Józef would take her upstairs, and they would disappear for about half an hour.
+Whenever that happened, Józef would take her upstairs and they would disappear for about half an hour.
 She would always return relaxed and a bit ruffled.
-After every one of these private sessions, she would forget all about the financial injustice.
+After every one of these private sessions she would forget all about the financial injustice.

 She was one of the few women who got some respect from Józef, instead of punches.
-Sometimes, he would pick somebody and be OK to them.
+Sometimes, he would pick somebody and be alright to them.
 But his soft spot for certain people didn’t stop him from raping waitresses or smashing his girlfriend’s head on the hood of a taxi.
-Most girls, like Patrycja, resigned after a month or two—sometimes after one of Józef’s gross friends or business partners put their hands on them.
+Most girls, like Patrycja, resigned after a month or two – sometimes after one of Józef’s gross friends or business partners put their hands on them.
 And after a while, they’d become managers of other bars.
 They knew what they wanted and what they had to do to get it.

 KAROL

-Karol* was a boy from a small town—a total simpleton, but with a kind heart.
+Karol* was a boy from a small town – a total simpleton, but with a kind heart.
 He worked as a kitchen porter.
-One time, he took his break in a bar next door, but he stayed out longer than he was supposed to because there was an important match on.
+One time, he took his break in a bar next door, but he stayed out longer than he was supposed to, because there was an important match on.
 When he came back, the boss and one of his cronies dragged him out of the kitchen and beat him like a dog in front of all the customers.
 They took care to hit him without leaving any marks on his face, though.
 I had never seen anything like it before, and I had no idea what to do.
-I didn’t stand up for Karol, and the customers and the rest of the staff didn’t either.
+I didn’t stand up for Karol, nor did any of the customers or the rest of the staff.

-Karol apologized to the boss and returned to work.
-“Report it, get the fuck out of here, do something,” I said to him—careful not to be overheard.
-He refused because apparently he wanted to get somewhere in life, and Józef had the connections to help him get there.
+Karol apologised to the boss and returned to work.
+“Report it, get the fuck out of here, do something,” I said to him – careful not to be overheard.
+He refused because apparently he wanted to get somewhere in life and Józef had the connections to help him get there.
 “He’s like that, it’s no big deal,” he said.
 “And anyway,” he went on, “the police chief drinks coffee here on the house, so who am I supposed to report it to?”

 THE CUSTOMERS

-We also had some lame pop stars come by, and local pseudo-celebrities who appeared in shitty reality TV shows.
-They were all proud to know Józef, but, to me, it didn’t really make a difference whose vomit I was cleaning from the toilet.
-I just wanted to be able to go on vacation.
+We also had some lame popstars come by, and local pseudo-celebrities who appeared in shitty reality TV shows.
+They were all proud to know Józef but to me, it didn’t really make a difference whose sick I was cleaning from the toilet.
+I just wanted to be able to go on holiday.

 §

 Józef never hit me or really threatened my life.
-But what surprised me were the moments when he yelled at me and returned after a couple of minutes to apologize.
-He would sometimes explain his behavior, praise me, or stop his cronies from mocking me.
+But what surprised me were the moments when he yelled at me and returned after a couple of minutes to apologise.
+He would sometimes explain his behaviour, praise me or stop his cronies from mocking me.
 He probably had serious mental problems and some kind of manipulative disorder.
-Add insane amounts of drugs, brutality, and lawlessness to that cocktail, and you get the idea.
+Add insane amounts of drugs, brutality and lawlessness to that cocktail and you get the idea.

 The Yangtze and La Fortuna don’t operate in their old form anymore, because Józef is in prison for battery and attempted rape.
 The names and the interior of the restaurants that came in their place have been changed, but it’s clear that the same kind of people are behind them.
-I see them on the streets sometimes, high-fiving one another, parking their yellow Hummers illegally, and laughing in everyone’s face.
+I see them on the streets sometimes, high fiving each other, parking their yellow Hummers illegally and laughing in eveyone’s face.
 They might be looking for new kitchen help soon.

-*The names of the author, the people, and the restaurants in this article have been changed to protect their identities.
+*The names of the author, the people and the restaurants in this article have been changed.